HR014/TE_WAD/README.md

 # TE-IT-WADL

-## Web Application Development Assignments or practicals of SPPU Third Year IT Syllabus (2019 pattern)
+## Web Application Development Assignments or Practicals of SPPU Third Year IT Syllabus (2019 pattern)